scrabbletank/farhome-rules/rulesdoc.md

 #### Written Languages

 ##### Runic
 - all spells are written in runic.
 Runic is a magically charged writing and can be understood by those with a good sense for magic.
-Reading runic requires a successful arcana check.
+Reading runic requires a successful arcana challenge.
 The difficulty varies wildly based on the writer, some people's runic is universal, easily understood by anyone.
 Others are so cryptic that only very talented wizards can decypher them.
 A person can always read their own runic.

 ##### Signoric
 - A shorthand developed by thieves, spies, and scribes to quickly write down a conversation in the shortest time.
 Signoric is written with sounds rather than words, meaning it can be used to write any spoken language.
 The difficulty comes with decoding Signoric as it lacks proper punctuation.